Always best care announces new owner of franklin, tennessee territory

 About Always Best Care

 Founded in 1996, Always Best Care Senior Services is based on the belief that having the right people for the right level of care means peace of mind for the client and family.
-Always Best Care assists seniors with a wide range of illnesses and personal needs, and currently provides more than 4 million hours of care every year.
+Always Best Care assists seniors with a wide range of illnesses and personal needs, and currently provides thousands of hours of care every year.
 Franchise opportunities are available to individuals interested in leveraging the company’s clear strategy and proven track record for delivering affordable, dependable service to seniors in their local areas.

 Always Best Care also offers an exclusive program called Always in Touch, a telephone reassurance program that provides a daily phone call to seniors and disabled adults who are living alone and have limited contact with the outside world.
 Always in Touch is the only absolutely free national telephone reassurance program of its kind anywhere in the USA and Canada.
 For more information on Always in Touch, or to request an application, visit www.Always-in-Touch.com.